aurelienHamouti/Image-analysis-and-object-recognition/README.md

-# Image-analysis-and-object-recognition
+# Image-analysis-and-object-recognition software
-image analysis and object recognition for the Geneva cantonal police (HES-SO Bachelor thesis of Science in Business Computing)
+image analysis and object recognition program for the Geneva cantonal police (HES-SO Bachelor thesis of Science in Business Computing)

 This project is being carried out as part of the final exam of the Geneva School of Management, with a view to obtaining the Bachelor of Science HES-SO title in IT management.